The possible accretion discs of GN-z11 at redshift z = 10.6, MoM-z14 at z = 14.44 and other high redshift objects: Spectral Results for GN-z11

 Deducing black hole masses from the spectra of their accretion discs started with 3C273 in 1978 \citep{Shields78} and progressed with the work of \cite{Kriss99}, \cite{Davis11}, \cite{Raimundo12}, \cite{Calderone13}, and \cite{Campitiello18}, to cite a few.
 The later ones used approximations based on the \textsc{Kerrbb} model \citep{Li05} of the Novikov-Thorne disc \citep{NT73}.
 Here we fit the observed spectrum of GN-z11 directly with the \textsc{Kerrbb} model.

-We use XSPEC v12.14.1 \citep{arnaud96} for the spectral fitting, excluding the wavelength ranges where emission lines are reported in \citet{maiolino24}.
+We use XSPEC v12.14.1 \citep{arnaud96} for the spectral fitting.
+We exclude the wavelength ranges where emission lines are reported in \citet{maiolino24} and the flux is reduced to 70 per cent to account for the host galaxy and nebular emission (as for the spectrum shown in the right panel of Fig 9 in that paper).
 The disc is modelled with the relativistic thermal emission model \texttt{zkerrbb}\footnote{For reproducibility, note that versions of \texttt{zkerrbb} before XSPEC 12.13 underestimated the flux by a factor of $(1+$z$)^{2}$.} \citep{Li05}.
 The disc emission is limb-darkened and includes returning radiation.
 We use a spectral hardening factor of 1.7.
 We test different black hole masses ($m_{\rm BH}=M_{\rm BH}/M_{\odot}$), disc inclinations $i$, and spins $a_{*}$.
 Table\,\ref{tab_fit} lists examples of best-fit models.
 Their spectra are shown in Fig.\,\ref{pic_jwst_fit3}.
 Most fits have $\chi^{2}\approx230$ with 225 degrees of freedom (DOF).
 For $a_{*}=0$ and $i=30^{\circ}$, a disc with $m_{\rm BH}=10^{8}$ fits worse, with $\chi^{2}=432.22$.
 This is because the model underestimates flux below 2000\,\AA\ due to a lower disc temperature (dash-dot-dotted line in the top left panel of Fig.\,\ref{pic_jwst_fit3}).

 It is well-known that the simple accretion disc model does not fit the UV spectra of quasars well \citep{Davis07}.
 The likely explanation is intervening, mild dust absorption \citep{Davis07, Temple21}.
 The spectral agreement found here in GN-z11 is probably due to GN-z11 having little dust \citep{Bunker23,Alvarz-Marquez2025}.
 This issue is briefly explored further in the Appendix.